StephenGoedhart/DesignPatternsSimplified/README.md

   * **[Abstract Factory / Super Factory](#abstract-factory):** The abstract factory denotes the practice of using a factory to create other factories.
 This is most often used when there are multiple families of factories and we want to hide the instantiation logic.
   * **[Builder](#builder):** Builder… //To
   * **[Prototype](#prototype):** Prototype… //To do
+* **Structural Design Patterns:** Design patterns that deal with relationships between components.
+  * **[Adapter](#adapter):** The Abstract pattern is used to make objects of different types compatible.
+One of the benefits of doing this is easy collaboration and scalability, since we don’t have to alter type definitions to make them compatible.